How to Service a Petrol Lawn Mower (4-Stroke)

 Step 6: Drain old fuel if it’s been sitting

 Fuel goes off in 4-6 months.
 The ethanol component in E10 unleaded absorbs water and the mix corrodes carby internals.
-If your tank has fuel from last summer, drain it (siphon into your jerry can and burn it in the car) and refill with fresh.
+If your tank has fuel from last summer, drain it (siphon into the jerry can and burn it in the car next fill) and refill with fresh 95 RON unleaded.
+If you’re putting the mower away for winter, add fuel stabiliser to fresh fuel and run the engine for five minutes so the stabilised mix reaches the carby.
+Stops winter gum-up.

-Blade off via the 13 mm bolt under the deck — wedge a block of wood between the blade and the deck so it doesn’t spin.
-Check for cracks (replace if cracked, don’t sharpen).
+Blade off via the 13mm bolt under the deck — wedge a block of wood between the blade and the deck so it cant spin.
+Check for cracks (replace if cracked, dont sharpen).
 Check for chunks taken out by stones.
-Sharpen with a flat file — see our separate “How to sharpen a lawn mower blade” article for the full method.
+Sharpen with a flat file — our separate sharpen mower blade guide covers the full method including the Victa swing-back vs fixed-blade distinction.
 Refit with the cutting edge facing the direction of rotation.
 Torque to 50-60 Nm — firm but not gorilla.

 Step 8: Clean the deck underside

 Compacted grass on the underside of the deck strangles airflow and dulls the cut.
 Scrape with a paint scraper, then hose clean.
 Let it dry before refitting the blade.
-A clean deck cuts noticeably better.
+A clean deck cuts noticeably better and the catcher fills properly.
+If youre on the coast (Perth, Newcastle, Cairns), let it dry fully and run a thin smear of light oil over the deck floor — coastal salt accelerates rust on bare steel.

 Step 9: Reconnect, fuel up, test start

 Spark plug lead back on firmly.
 Check oil level once more.
 Fresh fuel in the tank.
-Set choke if it’s cold-start.
-Pull starter — should fire on the first or second pull on a freshly serviced mower.
-Let it idle 30 seconds, then run it for 5 minutes under no-load to bed in the new oil.
+Set the choke if its a cold start.
+Pull the starter — should fire on the first or second pull on a freshly serviced mower.
+Let it idle 30 seconds then run it for five minutes under no-load to bed in the new oil.
+If its smoking heavily, kill it and check oil level (too high causes blue smoke).

 Step 10: Tag the date

 Annual service at home for $40 in parts.
-SAE 30 single-grade for hot Aussie climates beats the US-spec 10W-30 every time.
+SAE 30 single-grade beats US-spec 10W-30 for hot Aussie climates every time.
 Disconnect the spark plug lead before you touch anything.
-Get those right and your mower outlives your kids.
-Mower shops aren’t ripping you off on the mechanics — they’re charging fairly for skilled labour.
-But the work itself is genuinely simple, and once you’ve done it once you’ll do it every year without thinking.
+Get those right and your mower will outlive your kids.
+Mower shops arent ripping you off on the mechanics — they’re charging fairly for skilled labour — but the work itself is genuinely simple.
+Once you’ve done it once you’ll do it every year without thinking.
+While the mower’s apart, sharpen the blade properly (blade sharpening guide covers the swing-back trap), and if your lawn is patchy from blunt-blade ripping, our lawn repair guide covers the recovery routine.
+Beauty.